South End of Stamford: History

 The South End was one of the first sections of Stamford to be cleared and held in common by the original settlers from 1641 to 1665.
 By 1699 it and other sections of the town had been apportioned to individual land owners.

 "The area of Stamford known for many years as Hoytville was owned by George Hoyt, a real estate agent and the largest property owner in the city in the 1870s," wrote Susan Nova in an article in The Advocate of Stamford.
 The South End was the manufacturing heart of the city in the nineteenth through mid-twentieth centuries.

 Most of the South End, previously owned by Greenwich-based Antares, which began a multi-use project on 82 acre "...abruptly handed the project it spearheaded to Building and Land Technology L.L.C.
 BLT signed on to the $3 billion-plus project earlier [in 2008] as a co-developer, and announced a $200 million recapitalization of the project," according to the Fairfield County Business Journal.
 "They showed great vision in assembling and entitling such an extraordinary piece of ground," said Carl Kuehner III, chief executive of BLT, in a prepared statement announcing the change.
 "Harbor Point incorporates the best in innovative urban design, community planning and technologically advanced environmental design."

 Linus Yale Jr. introduced some combination safe locks and key-operated cylinder locks around 1862.
 Then in 1868, he and Henry Robinson Towne founded the Yale Lock Manufacturing Company in the South End to produce cylinder locks.
 Yale died later that year.
 The Yale & Towne lock company manufactured locks there (giving Stamford its early nickname, "Lock City").
 And other manufacturing businesses were sited there.

 In 1938, the neighborhood was severely flooded by a hurricane that swept through southern New England.
 Since then, barriers have been constructed in Stamford Harbor to prevent similar flooding.
 About 600 acres of downtown Stamford is now protected by a two-mile-long barrier system built in 1969 by the Army Corps of Engineers, that "helped prevent about $25 million in damage" during the 11 food storm surge of Hurricane Sandy.

-Major corporate headquarters in the area include Charter Communications, KAYAK.com, Design With Reach, Centerplate, Thomson Reuters, Daymon Worldwide, High Ridge Brands, and Rhone Apparel, as well as major offices of Bridgewater Associates, and McKinsey & Company.
+Major corporate headquarters in the area include Charter Communications, Kayak.com, Design With Reach, Centerplate, Thomson Reuters, Daymon Worldwide, High Ridge Brands, and Rhone Apparel.